GuyKabiri/Parallel-Sequence-Alignment/README.md

 ![](https://miro.medium.com/max/875/1*l1uoTZpQUW8YaSjFpcMNlw.png)
 As can see above, array size is $ 16 $, therefore `stride` will be $ 8 $, and the amount of iterations is $ log(16) = 4 $.

+### Squeezing
+When the array size ($ n $) is not a power of 2, reducing it is required.
+One need to find the next number ($ m $) which is a power of 2 and smaller than $ n $.
+Then, the other items in the array need to be reduced to index $ m $.
+In the worst case, the squeezing will perform over $ n / 2 - 1 $ elements

 ## How To Run
 The project was developed using `MPI`, `OpenMP`, and `CUDA`.
 Therefore, all of those library had to be installed for the project to run.